ZivFarin/AmazonUs/README.md

 # Prerequisites

-## Get a general sense of what's going on:
+## Get a general sense of how the fullstack is built:
-These are very short and actually use amazon as their main example, so watching them is quite a good idea:
+These are very short and actually use amazon (and it's API) as their main example, so watching them is quite a good idea:
 + [What is backend](https://www.youtube.com/watch?v=WG5ikvJ2TKA)
 + [What is frontend](https://www.youtube.com/watch?v=XBu54nfzxAQ)
 + [Super concise SQL explanation](https://www.youtube.com/watch?v=zsjvFFKOm3c), but you better also watch the [more in-depth video](https://www.youtube.com/watch?v=Cz3WcZLRaWc)<br/> which refers to MySQL - but it's good for SQLs in general.